Blog | Life Sciences

 Nihar is a Senior Manager, Life Sciences Strategy and Consulting with over 16 years of experience in leading digital transformation and product innovation initiatives.
 He has partnered with global Life Sciences organizations to formulate digital roadmaps, scale AI capabilities, and implement cutting-edge solutions across R&D, Commercial Ops, and Patient Engagement.
 With deep domain expertise and passion for innovation, Nihar is currently focused on enabling leading BioPharmas to accelerate their digital journeys and deliver measurable business impact.

 Computerized Systems Assurance (CSA) streamlines validation by concentrating efforts on critical areas.
 Instead of applying the same validation rules across systems, CSA tailors validation efforts based on a system’s importance and risk profile.
+For organizations looking to extend AI-driven efficiencies beyond V&V, Brillio also offers AI-driven solutions for customer care in life sciences.

 Our life sciences IT solution brings this vision to life, ensuring efficiency, accuracy, and foresight with the following seven automation features: